-Eligibility and Certification
+Certification

-Two criteria must be met to open an ABLE account: 1.)
-The person must have a medically supported impairment or blindness OR qualify for SSI or SSDI benefits due to a disability or blindness AND 2.)
-The disability must have occurred before 26 years of age.
 NC ABLE account owners must self-certify at the time of opening the account, and every year after, that they are eligible.
 The IRS may require account owners to produce a written diagnosis from a licensed physician or SSA eligibility letter for the disability or blindness.
 Therefore, it is recommended that account owners maintain a record of all relevant documents.

-It's important to note that potential account owners don't have to be currently receiving benefits of any kind to be eligible to open an account, they simply must meet these eligibility criteria.
+It's important to note that potential account owners don't have to be currently receiving benefits of any kind to be eligible to open an account; they simply must meet these eligibility criteria.

-Opening an NC ABLE Account
+How to Open an ABLE Account